Years ago, God invited me to begin a journey of gratitude.

 I reached the point where I had grown so very weary of the death and sadness and the “why me’s.”

 In all battles, in all suffering, in every mountain we tell to move, each of us has a bottom.
 A point at which we are simply over the pity party we keep throwing for ourselves.

 Or we don’t.
 The bottom never comes.
 Instead, we continue down the road of whoa-is-me and we lose hope entirely.

-But, truthfully, I had zero idea how to get out of that bottom.
-Because real life was all around me and real life tended to consistently remind me of the exact thing I was missing.
+But, truthfully, I had zero idea how to climb my way out of that bottom.
+Real life was all around me and real life tended to consistently remind me of the exact thing I was missing.

-Standing in a checkout line, somewhere, behind a mother and her kids.
-The children are likely being disrespectful, disobedient or loud.
-Possibly all three.
+Like standing in a checkout line, somewhere, behind a mother and her kids.
+The children are likely being disrespectful, disobedient or loud, and possibly all three.
 The mother has had enough.
 There is yelling.
 Maybe a pulled arm to get them back in line.
-Crying begins and the mother seems completely indifferent, if not down right giddy, about the crying.
+Crying ensues and the mother seems completely indifferent, if not downright giddy, about the crying.

 One of those times, in the middle of my self-righteousness and ignorance, in the back of my black-as-night closet, crying into a pillow so my sweet husband wouldn’t hear me, God whispered, “Are you grateful now?”